deepaksood619/deepaksood619.github.io/docs/management/jobs/questions-to-company.md

 ## Startup Questions

-- Background of founders before joining companyc
+- Background of founders before joining company
-- Do you have product-market fit?

-If not, they don't have real money, and there's no guarantee they ever will.
+- Do you have product-market fit? - If not, they don't have real money, and there's no guarantee they ever will.
 - What is your current growth rate?
-- What is your runway?

-The longer the runway, the more financially stable the company is.
+- What is your runway? - The longer the runway, the more financially stable the company is.
 "Cashrunway" refers to the length of time in which a company will remain solvent, assuming that they are unable to raise more money.
 - What's the company's/department's strategy for the next 6-18 months
   - Keep the title & position of the interviewer in mind